telehash/TMesh/TMesh.md

 #### Private Community

-A private community is not visible to any non-member, other than randomly timed knock transmissions on random channels there is no decodeable signals detectable to any third party, it is a dark mesh network that can only be joined via out of band coordination and explicit mesh membership trust.
+A private community is not visible to any non-member, other than randomly timed knock transmissions on random channels there is no decodeable signals detectable to any third party, it is a dark mesh network that can only be joined via out-of-band coordination and explicit mesh membership trust.

-In order for any mote to join a private community it must first have at a minimum the community name, the hashname of one or more of the current leaders of that community, and the medium on which it is operating.

-It must also have either it's own hashname independently added as a trusted member to the leader(s), or have a handshake that will verify its mesh membership and be accepted by a leader.
+In order for any mote to join a private community it must first have at a minimum the community name, the hashname of one or more reachable motes in that community, and the medium on which it is operating.
+It must also have it's own hashname independently added as a trusted member to the mesh so that the reachable motes are aware of the joining one.

-The three sources of a hashname (32 bytes), the medium (5 bytes), and community name (string) are combined in that order and the SHA-256 digest is generated as the secret for the `PING` epoch. and listen for a knock in that epoch.
-This takes advantage of the fact that the community medium is divided into the same set of channels, such that every `PING` epoch will have some overlap with other community epochs that a mote is transmitting on.
-When any mote sends any knock that happens to be on the same channel as one of their `PING` epoch's (sequence 0), they should then attempt to receive an `ECHO` knock exactly one window period after the transmission.

-The local leader should attempt to maximize their use of their own `PING` epoch overlapping channels to allow for fast resynchronization to them, even to the point of sending arbitrary/random knocks on that channel if nothing has been transmitted recently and continuously listening for any other knocks there if resources are available.
-When a mote detects that it is disconnected from the private community it should also send regular knocks on the sync epoch channels of last-known nearby motes.
+The stable seed for the `PING` channel will be unique to each two motes based on the private secret for the window sequence.

 #### Public Community

 A public community is inherently visibile to any mote and should only be used for well-known or shared open services where the existince of the motes in the community is not private.
-Any third party will be able to monitor participation in a public community, so they should be used minimally and only with ephemeral generated hashnames when possible.
+Any third party will be able to monitor general participation in a public community, so they should be used minimally and only with ephemeral generated hashnames when possible.

-The public community is defined only by the common medium and name, where the secret is the SHA-256 digest of the medium (5 bytes) and the name string.
-These are the inputs to create a `PING` epoch that a joining mote must both listen for and repeatedly transmit knocks on until an `ECHO` is received.
-Since they will both be using the same medium channel, if possible a mote should first listen for a transmission in progress before sending another knock to minimize interference.

-The `PING` knocks must always have a random 64 byte payload so that even if the secret is known, it is not possible for a third party to determine if the knock was a `PING` or not.

-Once one `PING` knock has been both sent and received the mote may then derive an `ECHO` epoch and send a knock on it and listen for other `ECHO` knocks.

-Upon receiving any `ECHO` knock the mote should immediately create the `PAIR` epochs and begin sending/receiving a single _unencrypted_ handshake to bootstrap, and then encrypted handshakes until a `LINK` epoch is established for the public community.
+Since the hashnames are not known in advance, the public community window sequence secret is generated with null/zero filled hashnames so that the `PING` channel is a stable seed.
+The only difference from a private community is that the hashnames sent/received in a `PING` are used as the source to generate a new window sequence secret once exchanged.

-This functionality should not be enabled/deployed by default, it should only be used when management policy explicitly requires it for special/public use cases or temporary pairing/provisioning setup.
+This functionality should not be enabled/deployed by default, it should only be used when management policy explicitly requires it for special/public use cases, temporary pairing/provisioning setup, or with ephemeral generated hashnames used to bootstrap private communities.

 ### Optimizations